7 truths about fire service retirement

 3. You'll never be busier than after you retire

 Many of my fellow retirees have remarked how busy they became after they retired.
-Whether it was getting to all those "honey-do" projects that you never seemed to have time for or taking care of business for family and friends, your weekly schedule can fill up in a hurry.
+Whether it was getting to all those projects that you never seemed to have time for or taking care of business for family and friends, your weekly schedule can fill up in a hurry.

 4. What to wear becomes a confusing business